DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 Complex controls based on the *basic* controls can be redefined with the service property `$properties`.

 :::warning
-Note that it's highly not recommended to redefine the service properties and methods for the default types of controls, since it may cause breaks in their functionality.
+Note that redefining the service properties and methods for the default types of controls isn't recommended, since it may cause breaks in their functionality.
 :::

 Check the example: